JakirHossainCDE/SalzburgCityExplorer/README.md

 ## License

 This is a prototype and intended for educational purposes only.
-All data is mock or illustrative.

 ---